-2. ZALTRAP (ziv-aflibercept) - Oncology
+ZALTRAP (ziv-aflibercept) - Oncology

-ZALTRAP is a fusion protein that is designed to bind all forms of VEGF-A, VEGF-B, and P1GF, and prevent their interaction with cell surface receptors.
-VEGF-A (and to a lesser degree, P1GF) is required for angiogenesis that is needed for tumors to grow.
+ZALTRAP is a fusion protein that is designed to bind all forms of VEGF-A, VEGF-B, and PIGF, and prevent their interaction with cell surface receptors.
+VEGF-A (and to a lesser degree, PIGF) is required for angiogenesis that is needed for tumors to grow.
+ZALTRAP is in Phase 3 clinical development in metastatic colorectal cancer in the Asia-Pacific region.